edvordo/RoA-DungeonsLogger/README.md

 ## Installation
 As per usual with user scripts, install Tampermonkey for chrome or Greasemonkey for firefox and then install the script. :)

+## FAQ

+ * **I installed and nothing was added to the page?**
+First of, make sure you refreshed the game as well after installing!
+When done, enter the dungeons and try and scroll the main area ( where info about events in dungeon rooms is, **not** the one on right side of the game with map ), you should see a small square ( 10 b 10 pixels ) with a white dot in it. :) Thats the script working.
+Also try and enlarge that area so you can better see the generated map. :)